kabue-moringa/wildlife-tracker/README.md

 ## WILD-TRACKER.
-This is a java app that enables one to track an animal
+This is a java app that enables one to track a wild-animal and record the status at which the animal is.

 ## AUTHOR:
 joseph kabue wangari